fangyua666/recipe-rating-prediction/README.md

   frameborder="0"
 ></iframe>

-This following bar chart shows the average ratings for recipes with the most common, intermediate, and least common tags.
+This following bar chart shows the average ratings for recipes with the most common and least common tags.
 Recipes with the most common tags, such as "15-minutes-or-less," "dietary," and "low-in-something," generally have high average ratings around 4.5 or above, indicating that popular recipe types focused on convenience, health, and common meal categories are well-received.
-Recipes with intermediate tags show a similar trend, maintaining relatively high ratings.
-However, recipes with the least common tags display more variability, with some tags achieving ratings near 5 and others much lower, suggesting that niche or specific recipe characteristics evoke mixed responses from users.
+However, recipes with the least common tags display more variability, with some tags achieving ratings near 5 and others much lower, suggesting that some specific recipe evoke mixed responses from users.
 This indicates that widely appealing recipe tags are associated with higher average ratings, while less common tags are more polarizing.
-To answer the question, the features will be subset from the most common tags, since it provide generally a stable high rating.

 <iframe
   src="assets/tag.html"